Preparing for Pod Training

 - Ketone testing device.

-- If possible, set up a diasend® account which will enable you to upload the data from your Omnipod DASH® PDM.
+- If possible, set up a Glooko® account which will enable you to upload the data from your Omnipod DASH® PDM.

-- Remember to check with your healthcare provider if any adjustments are needed to your insulin doses before your planned training date.
+- Remember to check with your Healthcare Professional if any adjustments are needed to your insulin doses before your planned training date.

 - The Pod is a small, tubeless, wearable and waterproof1 device that you fill with insulin and wear directly on your body.